 The PSI algorithm identifies common points (Persistent Scatterers) in each image for which it will be possible to derive accurate measurements during the study period.

-The outputs of ATLAS processing are maps presenting accumulated displacement and mean velocity deformation throughout the study period for each measured point (PS).
+Delivered outputs from ATLAS processing include maps presenting accumulated displacement and mean velocity deformation throughout the study period for each measured point (PS).

 Many relevant industry applications

-ATLAS InSAR is a technology that is making industries and lives safer, practices more efficient and the understanding of our ground behaviour deeper.
+ATLAS InSAR is a technology that is making industries and lives safer, practices more efficient, and the understanding of ground behaviour more comprehensive.

-ATLAS InSAR is being used in many industry applications, from monitoring the centimetric movement of slopes in mountains, to measuring with millimetric precision the displacement of bridges, buildings, viaducts, mining slopes or key infrastructure such as tailings dams.
+ATLAS InSAR is being used in many industry applications, from monitoring the movement of slopes, to measuring with millimetric precision the displacement of bridges, buildings, viaducts, railways, highways, airports, seaports, mines and other key infrastructure such as tailings dams.